C++ and C for Python¶

 4

-and the code implementing
+It is interesting to read the code implementing

 PyTuple_SetItem()